-34. The statistical guidelines record all financial equity investment at market or market-equivalent values in the balance sheet; the income from such investment is recorded on a dividends-declared basis, except for foreign direct investment.
-The income from direct investment equity, defined as conferring influence in the management of the nonresident entity in which the investment is made, is recorded on an equity basis.21
+The statistical guidelines record all financial equity investment at market or market-equivalent values in the balance sheet; the income from such investment is recorded on a dividends-declared basis, except for foreign direct investment.
+Direct investment comprises investment in foreign subsidiaries (owned at more than 50 percent), associates (from more than 10 percent to 50 percent), and branches.
+The income from direct investment equity is recorded on an equity basis.19